pixelastic/blog.pixelastic.com/app/_posts/2023-01-01-iterating-on-words-and-lines-in-zsh.md

+---
+layout: post
+title: "Iterating on words and lines in zsh"
+tags: zsh
+---

-When writing zsh scripts, one often needs to iterate on elements, but depending on how you create them, they can either be a core zsh array, a string of words, or the output of a command, delimited by newlines.
+When writing zsh scripts, I often needs to iterate on elements, but depending on how I create them, they can either be a core zsh array, a string of words, or the output of a command, delimited by newlines.

 ## Iterating on an array